mitchellurgero/lotus-bot/README.md

 ## Automatic Installation - Linux

+### Docker Installation (Recommended)

+Simply `git clone https://github.com/LotusiaStewardship/lotus-bot`, edit the docker-compose file as needed, then `docker compose up`.

+First time run in docker might take a few minutes to complete as it installs dependencies, sets up TypeScript, prisma, and the database.

+### Bare Metal Installation (Advanced)

 **Prerequisites**

 Please install the following packages on your system for the automatic installer to work: